Still Rolling Out

 Exploring trauma’s physical residue.
 The nervous system speaks in breath patterns and startles.
 This isn't about "healing trauma" but about learning to coexist with a body that remembers what the mind tried to forget.

-Series Three: tackles the uncomfortable truth that struggle often becomes teacher.
-Without falling into toxic positivity, it explores how limitations force a different kind of strength—not dominance, but harmony.
+Tackles the uncomfortable truth that struggle often becomes teacher.
+Without falling into toxic positivity, it explores how limitations force a different kind of strength.
+Not dominance, but harmony.